Auldbrass Plantation: Loring ownership

 Stevens was still living at Auldbrass when he died in 1962, bequeathing it to his children and widow.
 Jessica Loring and her husband maintained the plantation for the next 17 years.
 When Barbara moved to California in 1964, she sold her ownership stake to Jessica, who subsequently moved into the plantation house in 1966.
 Jessica became the property's sole owner in 1970, buying out her brother's stake.
 By then, the farm animals had long since been sold off, and the farmland covered only 200 acre.
 The Lorings, having no farm animals, instead chose to raise crops for money, but they did not earn very much, and were unable to hire enough farmhands to help with the crops.
 Furthermore, the various plantation buildings were scattered across a wide area, making them hard to maintain.

-The Lorings began renovating the building in 1971, reversing some of Nina's modifications to the design.
+The Lorings began renovating the main building in 1971, reversing some of Nina's modifications to the design.
 They also gave tours to everyone who came to the plantation, producing a brochure about the property's history.
 Among the Lorings' guests were the journalist Herbert Jacobs (who had hired Wright to design his first and second houses in Wisconsin), the architectural writer William Allin Storrer, and local church groups.
 The Loring family announced plans in 1974 to sell 3000 acre of the plantation, including a small tract that lay in Hampton County.
 The family also nominated the plantation for inclusion on the National Register of Historic Places (NRHP), as they wanted the building to be preserved in perpetuity, but it was becoming increasingly difficult for them to maintain the plantation alone.

-By 1975, the South Carolina Department of Parks, Recreation and Tourism (PRT) had expressed interest in buying Auldbrass from the Loring family, even though the PRT had no money on hand.
-Instead, the PRT asked the American Institute of Architects' South Carolina chapter and Clemson University's architecture school to examine the plantation, to determine whether the architectural community was interested in the plantation.
+By 1975, the South Carolina Department of Parks, Recreation and Tourism had expressed interest in buying Auldbrass from the Loring family, even though it had no money on hand.
+It also asked the American Institute of Architects' South Carolina chapter and Clemson University's architecture school to examine the plantation, to determine whether the architectural community was interested.
 The plantation was added to the NRHP on June 3, 1976; the designation applied to 326 acre of the site.
 This made Auldbrass the first piece of 20th-century architecture in South Carolina to be added to the NRHP.
 A plaque commemorating the designation was installed at a ceremony in November 1976.